stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 exit
 ```

-Unlike a regular service, DNS for a headless service returns the IP addresses of all the individual pods, not a single service IP.
+Unlike a regular service, DNS for a headless service:

+- Returns the IP addresses of all the individual pods, not a single service IP.

-### Task 10: Cleanup
+### Task 9: Cleanup

 Before moving on to the next lab, let's clean up the resources we created: